-Three power connections on the X11SSH-F must be connected to the power supply.
+The following power connections on the X11SSW-F must be connected to the power supply.
 The wiring is included with the power supply.
+See Section 4.1 for details.

 - 24-pin Primary ATX Power (JPWR1) - 8-pin Processor Power (JPWR2)